 OK, by this time you’ve either found the problem and fixed it or you’re probably pulling your hair out because you’ve run out of options.

 Now is the time to call a plumber.
-If he or she is any good, they’ll track down the problem and sort things out.
+If they are any good, they’ll track down the problem and sort things out quickly.
 Before you know it, they’ll either increase water pressure to the shower or will know how to go about doing it, probably by installing a water pump.

 Installing water conditioners and filters at appropriate locations.

-Keep your plumbing free from obstructions and blockages; ensure all valves that should be open, are open; and use the appropriate conditioning equipment.
-If you do these, you’ll have done everything you can to ensure your domestic water pressure is as high as it can be.
+Keep your plumbing free from obstructions and blockages; ensure all valves that should be open are open and use the appropriate conditioning equipment.
+If you do all this, you’ll have done everything you can to ensure your domestic water pressure is as high as it can be.

-For any other low water pressure situation, you can buy attachments to increase the water velocity from your taps and showerhead.
-Except for a water pump which actually does improve your water pressure, these increase the water velocity.
-They therefore give the impression that you have a higher pressure.
-Remember the analogy of putting your thumb over the end of the garden hose, it works like that.
+For any other low water pressure situation, you can buy attachments to increase the water velocity from your taps and shower head.
+Except for a water pump which actually does improve your water pressure, these attachments increase only the water velocity.
+Basically, they simply give the impression that you have higher water pressure.
+They do feel good though!
+Remember the analogy of putting your thumb over the end of the garden hose?
+These attachments work like that.

 StoneStream's range of high water flow rate showerheads contains a built-in polypropylene filter or three different kinds of mineral filtration stones tailored to your specific water problem.
 You’ll find that they filter most types of impurities from your water depending on your water type and the age of your plumbing.
 You might have limescale, rust, grit, sand, and all kinds of particles floating around your pipes, but using a filtered shower head will certainly prevent clogging.